derek-knox/Coding-For-Designers/Coding and Concept/Client and Server.md

 # Client and Server

 Clients and servers communicate and work together over a network.
-The internet is one such network that facilitates communication between computers.
+The internet is one such network that facilitates this communication between different computers.
 Some of these computers are clients and some are servers.
 Sometimes a computer is both a client and a server.
 The distinction is simple.
 A client asks for something and the server provides it.
 The network between them provides the path for communicating.

 The details of how a network facilitates this communication isn't a focus of this book.
 If you want to dig deeper, then I highly recommend Introduction to Networking by Charles Severance.
 Just know that APIs enable a client computer and a server computer to talk.